sterrenb/flutterhole/README.md

 [![Build Status](https://travis-ci.org/sterrenburg/flutterhole.svg?branch=master)](https://travis-ci.org/sterrenburg/flutterhole)
 [![Coverage Status](https://coveralls.io/repos/github/sterrenburg/flutterhole/badge.svg?branch=master)](https://coveralls.io/github/sterrenburg/flutterhole?branch=master)

-FlutterHole is a third party Android application for interacting with your Pi-Hole® server.
+FlutterHole is a free third party Android application for interacting with your Pi-Hole® server.

 ## Features
-- Quick enable/disable - toggle your Pi-hole® from your home screen or a single tap in FlutterHole.
+- **Quick enable/disable** - toggle your Pi-hole® from your home screen or a single tap in FlutterHole.
-- Recently Blocked - see a live view of requests that are currently being blocked.
+- **Recently Blocked** - see a live view of requests that are currently being blocked.
-- Summary overview - view the amount of queries sent and blocked.
+- **Summary overview** - view the amount of queries sent and blocked.

 ##   Limitations
 This application interacts with the [PHP API](https://discourse.pi-hole.net/t/pi-hole-api/1863) which has few features.
 For example, the Recently Blocked screen has to frequently ping the API to imitate a stream of domains being blocked.